 How to get there: Take the Metro Expo Line to Expo Park/USC station, then walk 160m.

 7) Battleship IOWA Museum

 Ever wondered how the inside of a naval warship looks like, or what the naval flags mean?
-The Battleship IOWA Museum answers your curiosity!
-You’ll embark on a fascinating self-guided tour around the historical battleship that was used in WWII, the Korean War, and Cold War.
+The Battleship IOWA Museum answers your curiosity.
+Open to the public, you’ll embark on a fascinating self-guided tour around the historical battleship that was used in WWII, the Korean War, and the Cold War.

 Entrance Fee: US$19.95 (~S$27, free with GO LA Card)

 Opening Hours: 10AM – 5PM (Last entry 4PM)

 How to get there: Take the Metro Silver Line to Beacon/1st station, then walk 320m.